SmeetDarekar/EDA_application/README.md

-# RMEDA Service — Risk Modeling Exploratory Data Analysis
+# EDA Service — Exploratory Data Analysis

 RMEDA is a Flask web application designed for Risk Modeling teams to ingest, analyze, and compare consecutive versions of **Analytic Base Tables (ABT)**.
 It evaluates data quality, features usability, target stability, and drift metrics using both rule-based algorithms (Tier A), hybrid validators (Tier C), and LLM-powered narrative insights (Tier B).